 When a Company Can Rescind a Job Offer

 Does this sound like your situation?
-Take a deep breath and read on so you can increase your chances of submitting a successful counter offer.
+Take a deep breath.
+Learn more about the circumstances under which a company can—and can’t—withdraw a job offer and make a plan to increase your chances of submitting a successful counteroffer.

 Understanding Employment at Will

-Employment at will is an important concept to understand and, in all states except Montana, individuals are "employed at-will" by legal statute.
-This means employers can discharge workers any time without any reason or explanation.
-Of course, that also means employees can quit any time as well.
+First things first: chances are that the employer is legally allowed to withdraw your job offer.
+In all states except Montana, individuals are employed at will by legal statute.
+It means employers can discharge workers any time without any reason or explanation.
+Of course, it also means employees can quit at any time as well.